 Parish Council Meetings

-The Yetminster & Ryme Intrinseca Parish Council meetings are held in the St Andrew’s Church of England School in Stoneyacres, Yetminster on the first Wednesday of the month (excluding January and August).
-Please note that the meeting may be moved to the second Wednesday of the month, if the first Wednesday of the month is a Bank Holiday.
+The Yetminster & Ryme Intrinseca Parish Council meetings are called by the Clerk and held in the Jubilee Hall, Church Street, Yetminster on the last Wednesday of the month (excluding August and December).
+Please note that the meeting may be moved to another Wednesday of the month depending on Public Holidays etc. The Parish Council represents all electors within the area.

 Council meetings are formal events with a clear purpose – to make decisions.
 To ensure meetings run smoothly the Council operates by following set procedures known as Standing Orders.
 Parishioners are encouraged to attend the meetings and are given an opportunity to speak during the process.